atkrish0/OpStrat/README.md

 An iron condor spread is constructed by selling one call spread and one put spread (same expiration day) on the same underlying instrument.
 All four options are typically out-of-the-money (although it is not a strict requirement).
 When you sell the call and put spreads, you are buying the iron condor.
 The cash collected represents the maximum profit for the position.
 It represents a 'market neutral' trade, meaning there is no inherent bullish or bearish bias.

+#### Iron Butterfly:

+The iron butterfly spread is a limited risk, limited profit trading strategy that is structured for a larger probability of earning a smaller limited profit when the underlying stock is perceived to have a low volatility.
+To setup an iron butterfly, the options trader buys a lower strike out-of-the-money put, sells a middle strike at-the-money put, sells a middle strike at-the-money call and buys another higher strike out-of-the-money call.
+This results in a net credit to put on the trade.